stocyr/SourdoughMonitor/notes.md

 - `0x77`: BME280
 - `0x3c`: Zio ILED

-We couldn't get the _AM2320_ to connect, the uC resetted upon i2c bus scanning --> wrong pin polarisation?

 To initialize the OLED display and show the REPL output as well as our own prints, run:

 ```python